oneapi-src/oneAPI-samples/Libraries/oneDAL/IntelPython_daal4py_Distributed_Kmeans/README.md

 daal4py is a simplified API to Intel® DAAL that allows for fast usage of the framework suited for Data Scientists or Machine Learning users.
 Built to help provide an abstraction to Intel® DAAL for either direct usage or integration into one's own framework.

-In this sample you will run a distributed K-Means model with oneDAL daal4py library memory objects.
+In this sample, you will run a distributed K-Means model with oneDAL daal4py library memory objects.
 You will also learn how to train a model and save the information to a file.

 ## Key Implementation Details
 This distributed K-means sample code is implemented for CPU using the Python language.
 The example assumes you have daal4py and scikit-learn installed inside a conda environment, similar to what is delivered with the installation of the Intel(R) Distribution for Python as part of the [oneAPI AI Analytics Toolkit powered by oneAPI](https://software.intel.com/en-us/oneapi/ai-kit).